-- Dear Company Name Recruiter; e.g., Dear ABC Company Recruiter
+- Dear [Company Name] Recruiter; e.g., Dear ABC Company Recruiter

 Tips for Writing and Sending a Letter

-After your greeting, you would begin your first paragraph, which is usually an introduction that lets the reader know who you are and what you are writing about.
+After your greeting, begin your first paragraph, which is usually an introduction that lets the reader know who you are and what you are writing about.
 If you have a mutual acquaintance who referred you to the reader, you should mention them at this time.

 The body of your letter normally consists of a paragraph or two of text.
-Here you can elaborate on the theme of your letter and provide supporting details for the subject.
+Here, you can elaborate on the theme of your letter and provide supporting details for the subject.

+Next, you'll need to sum up your letter.
 Your summary should include a thank you to the person for his or her time and consideration.
 If you plan to follow up later, you can also provide the details of when and how you will contact him or her.